vijayvr/GasStation/README.md

-# Gas station project for Big point
+# Gas station assignment for Big point company, as a part of interview process.